 Homeowners insurance.
 The first year is generally paid at closing.

-· Private Mortgage Insurance (PMI).
+Private Mortgage Insurance (PMI).
 If your down payment is less than 20 percent, you may need private mortgage insurance (PMI).
-Click the link to calculate and see how much you should pay: https://tinyurl.com/sss2wnh and what protects the lender against losses, if you cannot repay your loan.
+Copy & Paste the link below to see how much you should pay: https://www.investopedia.com/ask/answers/09/pmi.asp and what protects the lender against losses, if you cannot repay your loan.

-· What Are Mortgage Points and How Do They Affect Your Loan?
+What Are Mortgage Points and How Do They Affect Your Loan?
 Also known as discount points.
-Click The Link to get more information about what Mortgage Points Are and How Do They Affect Your Loan: https://tinyurl.com/ya3s3x4f and how much is paid directly to the lender at closing in exchange for a lower interest rate on your mortgage.
+Copy & Paste or Click the Link below to get more information about what are Mortgage Points and how do they affect your loan. https://www.investopedia.com/mortgage/mortgage-rates/how-it-works/ and how much is paid directly to the lender at closing in exchange for a lower interest rate on your mortgage.

 Property Tax.
 Usually, six months of advance tax is paid at closing.
 Taxes vary by location.
 Keep in mind, after the loan closes, the property may be reassessed and the value could increase along with the real estate tax.
 If the taxes are reassessed, then the amount the lender originally put aside in an escrow account may need to be readjusted to ensure there is enough to pay the new tax amount.

 Closing Or Escrow Fee.
 This fee goes to the escrow agent who helps you close.
 It can vary based on the purchase price of the home.

 Attorney Fees.
 Some states require you to have an attorney.
 Their fees may be bundled into your closing costs.

 Miscellaneous Fees.
 A number of smaller fees may also be included at closing, from the cost of a credit check to the cost of registering your purchase with the local government.